Is a barrel of beer dropping from the upstairs of a warehouse on a pedestrian walking down the street below?

 Does a plaintiff who is intoxicated and walking on the wrong side of the road get 100% responsibility for the resulting accident?
 (Nova Scotia, Canada)

-What is the test for ambiguity in a contract?
+What is the test for admissible evidence in a promissory note case?
 (Nova Scotia, Canada)

-What is the test for proving a fiduciary relationship between a defendant and a plaintiff?
+What is the test for a but for in a motor vehicle accident?
 (Nova Scotia, Canada)

 X